CMS-LUMI-POG/NormtagsV0Deprecated/README.md

 ##Instructions for producing normtags per lumi section

-  a) Make sure you have lumiValidate.py in your working directory (for plots)
+  a) Make sure you have lumiValidate.py in your working directory (for plots).

+     cp  ~cmsbril/public/lumiValidate.py .

   b) Steps: